nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 4.1.
 Code Quality

-In Opus, we aspire to attain high quality coding standards by applying the principles of defensive programming.
+In Opus, we aspire to attain high quality coding standards by stricting following the Java coding standard and applying the principles of defensive programming.
+Maintaining a good coding standard enhances readability of the code and allows other developers to quickly grasp and understand Opus' implementation.
+The Java coding standard can be found [here](https://oss-generic.github.io/process/codingStandards/CodingStandard-Java.html).

 Defensive prgramming principles and techniques enable the developer to handle unexpected situations that may cause a program or a routine to stop working.
 Some examples of defensive programming are:
 * Using Assertions to check validity of arguments before passing them into functions.
 * Throwing Excpetions when encountering unexpected events.
 * Enforcing 1-to-1 associations
-A good write up on defensive programming can be found [here](http://www.comp.nus.edu.sg/~cs2103/AY1617S2/files/handouts/%5bL7P2%5d%20Putting%20up%20defenses%20to%20protect%20our%20code.pdf)
+A good write up on defensive programming can be found [here](http://www.comp.nus.edu.sg/~cs2103/AY1617S2/files/handouts/%5bL7P2%5d%20Putting%20up%20defenses%20to%20protect%20our%20code.pdf).

 ### 4.2.
 Testing